KDE/clazy/README.md

 If you don't specify anything then all checks from level0 and level1 will run.
 To specify a list of checks to run, or to choose a level, you can use the `CLAZY_CHECKS` env variable or pass arguments to the compiler.
-You can disable checks by prefixing with no-, in case you don't want all checks from a given level.
+You can disable checks by prefixing with `no-`, in case you don't want all checks from a given level.

 ## Example via env variable
 ```